-Note 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies of County Service Area (CSA) No. 70 R-20 Flamingo Heights conform to generally accepted accounting principles as applicable to governments.
+The accounting policies of the County Service Area No. 70 - Zone P-12 Montclair Grand Ave conform to generally accepted accounting principles as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.